mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2012-09-10-paulmwatson-portrait.md

 ---
 title: "Sitting in gray"
-excerpt: "PaperFaces portrait of @paulmwatson drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @paulmwatson drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-paulmwatson-twitter.jpg
   feature: *image
   thumbnail: /assets/images/paperfaces-paulmwatson-twitter-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, black and white]
+tags: [portrait, illustration, Paper for iOS, black and white]
 ---

 PaperFaces portrait of [@paulmwatson](https://twitter.com/paulmwatson).
 His young daughter photographed the reference image --- can you believe that?